readyapi/sqldev/README.md

 But at the same time, ✨ it is a **SQLAlchemy** model ✨.
 So, you can combine it and use it with other SQLAlchemy models, or you could easily migrate applications with SQLAlchemy to **SQLDev**.

 And at the same time, ✨ it is also a **Pydantic** model ✨.
 You can use inheritance with it to define all your **data models** while avoiding code duplication.
-That makes it very easy to use with **RaedyAPI**.
+That makes it very easy to use with **ReadyAPI**.

 ## License